claireliu14/flutter_study_group/networking_http/README.md

-# networking_http
+# Fetching data from internet

-A new Flutter application with fetching data from internet.
+A new Flutter application with fetching data from internet and show items ListView.

 ## Getting Started